FEC approves $2.5m, N498.2m for 4 power projects

-The Minister of Power, Engr, Saleh Mamman, stated this while briefing State House correspondents at the end of the virtual Federal Executive Council, FEC, presided over by Vice President Yemi Osinbajo at the First Lady’s Conference room, Presidential Villa, Abuja.
+The Minister of Power, Saleh Mamman, stated this while briefing State House correspondents at the end of the virtual Federal Executive Council, FEC, presided over by Vice President Yemi Osinbajo at the First Lady’s Conference Room, Presidential Villa, Abuja.

-The Minister, flanked by his counterparts from the ministries of Works and Housing, Environment and Information an Culture; Babatunde Fashola, Alhaji Muhammed Mahmood and Alhaji Lai Mohammed, respectively, provided details of the contracts.
+The minister, flanked by his counterparts from the Ministries of Works and Housing, Environment and Information an Culture; Babatunde Fashola, Muhammed Mahmood and Lai Mohammed, respectively, provided details of the contracts.

 “The second approval was also received for the award of the contract for the supply and delivery of three sets of online partial discharge measurement and monitoring equipment for the TCN in favour of Messrs T and D Technology Limited in the sum of US$ 874,800 offshore plus N240,100,000 onshore with a delivery period of nine months.